eduMFA/eduMFA/doc/faq/customization.rst

 You can add new token types to eduMFA by writing your own Python token class.
 A token class in eduMFA is
-inherited from ``eduMFA.lib.tokenclass.TokenClass``.
+inherited from ``edumfa.lib.tokenclass.TokenClass``.
 You can either inherit from this base class directly or from another token class.
 E.g. the *TOTP* token class is inherited from *HOTP*.
-Take a look in the directory *eduMFA/lib/tokens/* to get an idea of token classes.
+Take a look in the directory *edumfa/lib/tokens/* to get an idea of token classes.

 A token class can have many different methods which you can find in the base class ``TokenClass``.
 Depending on the token type you are going to implement, you will need to implement several of these.